reactgular/stateful/README.md

 #### Methods

+- `complete()`: Stops emitting changes made to the state.
+- `default()`: Returns the default state used with the constructor or reset.
 - `select<TKey extends keyof TState>(name: TKey): Observable<TState[TKey]>`: Creates an observable that emits values from a property on the state object.
 - `selector<TValue>(selector: (s: TState) => TValue): Observable<TValue>`: Creates an observable that emits values produced by the selector function.
+- `set(state: TState)`: Sets the current state.
+- `snapshot(): TState`: Peeks at the current internal state.
 - `patch(state: Partial<TState>)`: Patches the current state with partial values.
-- `set(state: TState)`: Sets the current state.
 - `reset(defaultState?: TState)`: Resets the state to the original state used by the constructor, or updates the original state with the passed argument.
-- `snapshot(): TState`: Peeks at the current internal state.
-- `complete()`: Stops emitting changes made to the state.

 ## Examples